-Visual impacts may occur during the construction and operational phase as a result of vehicle exhausts, dust, bare unprotected areas, the possibility of littering and the presence of pig units.
+Visual impacts may occur during the construction and operational phase as a result of vehicle exhausts, dust, bare unprotected areas, the possibility of littering and the presence of chicken units.

-Extent Duration Probability Reversibility Irreplaceable loss Degree of avoidance, management or mitigation Local Permanent Probable Not reversible Yes This impact is not reversible, but can be completely avoided by implementing mitigation measures.
+Extent Duration Probability Reversibility Irreplaceable Degree of avoidance, LAIGH LAIGHT DUIATION Reversibility loss management or mitigation Local Permanent Probable Not Yes This impact is not reversible, reversible but can be completely avoided by implementing mitigation measures.